 Instructions

-- Add the chopped onion, celery and green pepper and cook for 5 minutes, until slightly tender.
+- Once the roux is finished, add the chopped onion, celery and green pepper and cook for 5 minutes, until slightly tender.

 - Add the garlic, sausage, Cajun seasoning, salt and pepper and stir to combine.
 Add the bay leaves and water and stir again.
 Bring to a boil, then reduce the heat and simmer, uncovered, for 1 hour, stirring occasionally.